RafaelFaisca32/desofs2024_M1C_3/Deliverables/Sprint1/README-Sprint1.md

 Adding to this, the security configuration was also achivied, including the authorization, authentication and encrypt algorithms for sensible data, such as passwords.

+## Domain-driven Design
+As it was used JHipster to generate the application, the Domain-driven Design (DDD) wasn't implemented initially because one con about JHipster is that it is not compatible with this methodology.

+So, there were made some changes on the application in order to have DDD applied on it:
+- Resource Classes to Controller
+  - JHipster generates Resource classes instead of Controllers, so those classes was changed to Controller.
+- Repositories interfaces
+  - It was created interfaces in order to have a standardized interface for each Entity Root.
+- Value Objects
+  - JHipster is not compatible with the usage of Value Objects.
+So, it was necessary to change the entire domain to be able to use them.
+- Entity Roots
+  - As DDD wasn't implemented initially, the concept of Entity Root and Aggregates didn't exist aswell.
+So, this required some changes specially on ServiceRequest and ServiceStatus entity.
+Because the ServiceRequest entity, being the root, is responsible for every change on its aggregate.
+  - This included the removal of Repositories, Services and Controllers of ServiceStatus and the correction on ServiceRequest classes, in order to manage the ServiceStatus entity.
+- Correct separation of Folders
+  - The "application/controller" includes all the Controllers of each entity root.
+  - The "infrastructure/repository" was created to have the Interface repositories for each Entity Root.
+  - The "domain" folder includes the Service, Value objects and the Domain classes.

 # Security Configuration

 By integrating Spring Security, our application benefits from a comprehensive and customizable security framework.
 This includes CSP, CORS, JWT token authentication, and robust password encryption, ensuring the application is secure against various threats and vulnerabilities.